 If an applicant or participant believes that any family member has been discriminated against by RRHA or an owner, the family should advise RRHA.
-HUD requires RRHA to make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
+RRHA should make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
 In addition, RRHA is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304].